cnnrrss/ten-x-coder/frameworks/aws/Redshift.md

 `https://docs.aws.amazon.com/redshift/latest/dg/c_intro_STL_tables.html`

+The system catalogs store schema metadata, such as information about tables and columns.
+System catalog tables have a PG prefix.

 ### Data Sources

 You can load data from text files in an Amazon S3 bucket, in an Amazon EMR cluster, or on a remote host that your cluster can access using an SSH connection.
 You can also load data directly from a DynamoDB table.